 The following courses are approved by AIA for AIA/CES Learning Unit (LU) Hours:

-- Advanced High Performance Building: Project Management — 6 LUs/HSWs
+- Advanced High Performance Building: Project Management, In person — 6 LUs/HSWs

 - Business Accounting and Job Costing: A Road Map to Profitable Business Operations — 6 LUs